 Post-Anesthesia Care Unit Associate Unit Manager, Parkland Health and Hospital System

 Adam Golden loves working in his department at Parkland because it brings together his love of several critical care areas and allows him to make an impact every day as leader of his team.
 The changes happening in health care and the nursing profession excite Golden as the future of his profession evolves with continual changes to patient care and the emerging importance of focusing on the healthcare provider themselves.
-Awarded the D Magazine Excellence in Nursing Award in 2018, Golden is an honor to the nursing profession who enjoys getting away to travel whenever the opportunity arises.
+Golden was awarded D Magazine’s Excellence in Nursing Award in 2018 for his commitment to caring for patients and the North Texas community.

 What do you enjoy about your current position/profession?